 Fertilizer Nitrogen Lost to the Air as Gas

 The lack of nitrate below 13 feet is explained by the presence of an almost impermeable horizon (soil layer) between the 9- and 12-foot depths.
 These confining beds or layers are very common in the upper and middle coastal plain.
-Groundwater above these depths is referred to as shallow groundwater whereas the water below these depths is deep groundwater.
-Nitrate flows laterally along with shallow groundwater once the water hits the impermeable layer, thus contributing nitrate to surface waters.
-Many years of research at NC State have demonstrated that denitrification often removes between 25 and 50% of the nitrate from groundwater moving through buffered streams or wetlands.
-These same processes have been observed throughout the world.
+Groundwater above these depths is referred to as shallow groundwater, whereas the water below these depths is considered deep groundwater.
+Nitrate flows laterally along with shallow groundwater once the water hits the impermeable layer; that nitrate can resurface and enter surface waters.
+Many years of research at NC State have demonstrated that denitrification often removes between 25 and 50 percent of the nitrate from groundwater moving through buffered streams or wetlands (Johnson et al. 2012; Jacobs and Gilliam 1985; King et al. 2015; Messer et al. 2011; Smith 2006) (see AG-439-38, Agricultural Riparian Buffers).
+These same removal processes have been observed throughout the world.

-Piedmont soils are different due to the increase in clay and there is little nitrate leaching into shallow groundwater.
-Figure 2 and Figure 3 show very low losses of nitrate, presumably due to denitrification.
+Piedmont soils differ due to the increase in clay and limited nitrate leaching into shallow groundwater.
+Figure 3 and Figure 4 show very low losses of nitrate via leaching, presumably due to denitrification.

 Fertilizer Nitrogen Removed from the Soil in Surface and Subsurface Drainage

 Nitrogen from fertilizers may enter streams through surface or subsurface drainage (leaching).
-Considerable loss of nitrogen may occur if heavy rains immediately follow a surface application of fertilizer on a moist soil surface, particularly in the piedmont and mountains with sloping soils.
+Considerable loss of nitrogen may occur if heavy rains immediately follow a surface application of fertilizer on a moist soil surface, particularly in the sloping soils of the piedmont and mountains.
 However, fertilizer nitrogen in surface runoff will be low if the fertilizer is mixed with the soil or there is little slope.
 The loss of organic nitrogen (contained in crop residues, animal waste, or soil material) could be considerable if intense rainfall results in substantial soil and debris movement.
 Because it has a high solubility, nitrate normally moves with rainfall.
-Thus, if fertilizer nitrogen is a source of pollution it is typically from leaching or subsurface drainage.
+Thus, if fertilizer nitrogen is a source of pollution, it is typically from leaching or subsurface drainage.

-Leaching has been studied within and slightly below the root zone and most studies indicate that between 5 and 25 pounds of nitrogen per acre are lost per year in North Carolina.
-Other studies monitoring surface losses suggest that approximately 2 to 10 pounds per acre are lost annually.
-Because nitrogen either does not accumulate in the soil, or accumulates very slowly because some percentage of applied fertilizer is not harvested with the crop, this excess nitrate is either incorporated into the soil biomass or is lost to the air or water.
+Leaching has been studied within and slightly below the root zone, and most studies indicate between 5 and 25 pounds of nitrogen are lost per acre per year in North Carolina cropland.
+Other studies monitoring surface losses suggest that approximately 2 to 10 pounds per acre are lost annually (Johnson et al. 2012; Jacobs and Gilliam 1985; King et al. 2015; Messer et al. 2001; Smith 2006).
+Because nitrogen either does not accumulate in the soil or accumulates very slowly, excess nitrate is either incorporated into the soil organic matter or is lost to the air or water.

 Management of Nitrogen to Uphold Water Quality

-Because nitrate in groundwater and surface water is a potential health hazard and contributes to current eutrophication problems, fertilizer nitrogen must be applied carefully to crops.
-Managing nutrients is referred to as the 4Rs: Right rate, Right timing, Right source, and Right placement.
-Consistent use of the 4Rs will help prevent excess nitrogen loss from agricultural fields into surface and ground water supplies.
+Because nitrate in groundwater and surface water is a potential health hazard and contributes to eutrophication, nitrogen fertilizer must be applied carefully to crops.
+A commonly used framework to manage nutrients is referred to as the 4Rs (Right rate, Right timing, Right source, and Right placement).
+This framework is used to manage nutrients in a way that optimizes both crop production and environmental stewardship.
+Consistent use of the 4Rs can minimize excess nitrogen loss from agricultural fields into surface water and groundwater supplies.

 - Right Rate:

-- Because a soil test is not a reliable means of predicting nitrogen rates, use the North Carolina Realistic Yield database to determine the appropriate nitrogen fertilizer rate for your crop and soil combination.
+- Because a soil test is not a reliable means of determining nitrogen application rates, use the North Carolina Realistic Yield Expectations (RYE) database to determine the appropriate nitrogen fertilizer application rate for your crop and soil combination.

-- Since leguminous crops, such as soybeans, peanuts, and alfalfa, make their own nitrogen, be sure to credit prior legume crops.
-A "strong" alfalfa stand may provide 80 to 100 pounds of nitrogen per acre for the next crop.
-Soybeans, however, will only provide 15 to 30 pounds of nitrogen.
-Once you determine the Realist Yield Nitrogen Rate, then simply subtract the amount of nitrogen provided by the legume to calculate the appropriate rate.
+- Because leguminous crops, including soybeans, peanuts, and alfalfa, make their own nitrogen, be sure to reduce the nitrogen rate applied to the subsequent crops based on legume nitrogen contributions.
+A strong alfalfa stand may provide 80 to 100 pounds of nitrogen per acre for the next crop.
+Soybeans, however, will provide only 15 to 30 pounds of nitrogen per acre.
+Once you determine the RYE nitrogen rate, simply subtract the amount of nitrogen provided by the legume to calculate the appropriate rate.

-- For some crops, such as wheat, use crop tissue samples to help make N rate decisions.
+- For some crops, such as wheat or corn, use leaf tissue samples to help make nitrogen rate decisions.

-- Rate Timing: Split-apply nitrogen; approximately one-third should be added at planting and the remainder later, depending on the crop.
+- Right Timing: Split-applying nitrogen can increase NUE.
+For example, adding approximately one third of nitrogen at planting and the remainder later will better protect nitrogen so that it is used most efficiently by the crop.
 Proper timing ensures maximum daily nitrogen uptake and minimizes the likelihood of unused nitrogen leaching below the plant roots.
-If organic sources are used, apply them no earlier than 30 days before the crop is planted or 30 days after the crop is planted.
+If organic sources are used, apply them no earlier than 30 days before the crop is planted and wait 30 days after the crop is planted to resume application.

 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, veteran status or disability.
 In addition, the two Universities welcome all persons without regard to sexual orientation.